 }, 1000);

 When you’re running very high-frequency timers (think updating every few ms), the upkeep can become a bit much.
-That’s where techniques like requestAnimationFrame
+That’s where techniques like requestAnimationFrame and event batching step in to save the day.

 let tasks = [];